 Suspenders (or “braces”) have held many a pair of pants up for quite some time.
 First invented in 1822 by Albert Thurston, the wearing of suspenders was almost universal due to the high cut of mid-nineteenth and early twentieth century trousers, a cut that made a belt impractical.
 After the First World War, as men became accustomed to uniform belts, suspenders were still standard throughout the 1920s but were not as popular.
 Men switched to belts during the 1930s because of the suspender’s image as underwear.
 Suspenders endured; however, and are regaining popularity in business attire and as social statements by those younger than I remember being.

 There are several types of suspenders available from those that clamp onto the top of the trousers, to those that attach to buttons sewn into the trouser tops, and those that wrap around the belt.
 My preference is the latter and I have several pairs for different occasions.
-I wear them outside the shirt and inside the shirt, depending how I want to present myself.
+I wear them outside the shirt and inside the shirt, depending on how I want to present myself.
 Most often, I wear my shirts outside of the pants and wear the suspenders inside the shirt to help support the (gun) belt.

 Of the many brands available, Perry suspenders in 2″ width remain my favorite.
 They have a unique feature; the patented Perry Hook, which hooks beneath the belt.
 The Perry Hooks eliminate the problems associated with other types of suspenders while giving you the security and comfort that suspenders should provide.
 Wal-mart carries reasonably priced (around $9) Perry suspenders or you can find them at here.
 I have worn the same pair of Perry suspenders for over two years and yet to have any problems with them except for an occasional “cinching” up as the material stretches.
 They have been a worthwhile investment.

-I have some tell me that wearing suspenders and a belt is a “fasion faux pas”.
-I never was much into fashion anyway so to telling me that is a “faux pas” on their part.
+I have some tell me that wearing suspenders and a belt is a “fashion faux pas”.
+I never was much into fashion anyway so to tell me that is a “faux pas” on their part.
 Aside from your own sense of fashion, there is nothing wrong with wearing suspenders.
 For the armed citizen, suspenders help support the firearm when carried on the person.
 At times, I carry my favorite firearm in a Smart Carry holster worn strong side or left-side appendix position (cross draw) instead of the intended groin position.
 The belt helps to keep the holster (and firearm) in place and the suspenders help keep the pants in place.

 Regardless of whether you carry IWB, OWB or in a pant pocket, suspenders help to keep things from sliding south and, after all, you are not one to be caught with your pants down.